Skip to content

 Overview

-The High Availability Controller Swiftlet manages the active/standby state machine for SwiftMQ routers in a high availability (HA) cluster.
-It coordinates state transitions, heartbeats, configuration and message replication, and failover decisions to ensure seamless operation and failover between HA nodes.
+The High Availability Controller Swiftlet manages the active/standby state machine for SwiftMQ routers operating in HA mode.
+It coordinates state transitions, heartbeats, configuration replication, and failover decisions between paired routers to ensure continuous service availability.
+This Swiftlet handles all negotiation, synchronization, and split-brain resolution logic, as well as the underlying replication channel infrastructure.

 Features